Amit-A/polaris-react/UNRELEASED.md

 - Made the `action` prop optional on `EmptyState` ([#1583](https://github.com/Shopify/polaris-react/pull/1583))
 - Prevented Firefox from showing an extra dotted border on focused buttons ([#1409](https://github.com/Shopify/polaris-react/pull/1409))
+- Added `secondaryFooterActions` prop to `Card` which adds an action list of secondary actions to the footer [#1625](https://github.com/Shopify/polaris-react/pull/1625)
 - Added `resolveItemId` prop to `ResourceList` which is used in the new multiselect feature ([#1261](https://github.com/Shopify/polaris-react/pull/1261))
 - Added `actions` prop to `<Card.Section>` to allow you to easily define header actions in a card section ([#1598](https://github.com/Shopify/polaris-react/pull/1598))
 - Added `<Card.Subsection>` to allow you to further subdivide `<Card.Section>` in a consistent manner ([#PR])(prlink)